Skip to main content

 Research Grants:

 Research experiences can be a transformative part of the academic experience, by allowing students to participate in the academic process of discovery and knowledge generation.
 This fund is intended for research activities in the field of public policy or public affairs.
 Priority will be given to student-led research costs, such as data purchases for theses or independent study.
 Students may also request funding to work in unpaid research assistant positions on faculty projects, but these will be reserved only for students who cannot participate in such activities otherwise.
 Opportunities that focus on issues of race, racism, diversity, equity, and inclusion are encouraged.
-Priority will be given for projects in any of the seven identified areas of priority for the Brooks School: Data Science and Technology Policy; Global Security; Health Policy; Politics and Economics of Development; Race, Racism and Public Policy; Social Policy and Inequality; Sustainability and Environmental Policy.
+Priority will be given for projects in any of the seven identified areas of priority for the Brooks School: Data Science and Technology Policy; Health Policy; Human Security; Politics and Economics of Development; Race, Racism and Public Policy; Social Policy and Inequality; Sustainability and Environmental Policy.
 Support of a Brooks School faculty mentor is required to be eligible for the funds.

 Unpaid Internship Grants:

-Application and Eligibility:
+Application and Eligibility

 Any current undergraduate or professional master’s student enrolled in the Jeb E. Brooks School of Public Policy and in good academic standing is eligible to apply.
 Each funding opportunity will support multiple students across all programs.
 The total number of awards will depend on the size and nature of the requests.
 Students are encouraged to keep budgets as small as possible while still allowing themselves opportunity to complete their goals.
+Please note that each student is eligible for only one internship grant and one research grant during their time at the Brooks School for Public Policy.

 Applicants are required to submit: